-Reproductive functions in vertebrates are controlled by decapeptide GnRH-I (gonadotropin-releasing hormone-I), also known as LHRH (luteinizing hormone-releasing hormone).
-GnRH-I, originally isolated from ovine and porcine tissues (Matsuo et al., 1971) (Amoss et al., 1971), is synthesized by hypothalamic GnRH neurons of all mammalian species, and is secreted in a pulsatile manner into the hypophyseal portal system (Knobil, 1988).
-GnRH-I governs reproductive functions by regulating the synthesis, glycosylation, and release of LH (luteinizing hormone) and FSH (follicle stimulating hormone) in anterior pituitary gonadotrophs, leading to stimulation of gonadal steroidogenesis and gametogenesis (Millar et al., 2004).
-GnRH-I binds with high affinity to GnRHR-I, a plasma membrane receptor that belongs to the rhodopsin-like family of seven transmembrane domain receptors (Reinhart et al., 1992).
-The activated GnRHR-I couples to the pertussis toxin-insensitive Gq/11 proteins that stimulate phospholipase C β , an enzyme responsible for the generation of inositol-1,4,5-trisphosphate (IP3) and diacyglycerol, and the IP3-dependent oscillatory elevations in cytosolic free calcium concentrations ([Ca2+]i) (Hille et al., 1994; Stojilkovic et al., 1994).
-The GnRHR-I also couples to the cholera toxin-sensitive G_s and/or pertussis toxin-sensitive G{i/o} proteins, depending on the cell type expressing GnRHR-I and duration of agonist application (Krsmanovic et al., 2003).
+Reproductive functions in vertebrates are controlled by decapeptide GnRH (gonadotropin-releasing hormone), also known as LHRH (luteinizing hormonereleasing hormone).
+GnRH-I, originally isolated from ovine and porcine tissues (Matsuo et al. 1971, Amoss et al. 1971), is synthesized by hypothalamic GnRH neurons of all mammalian species, and is secreted in a pulsatile manner into the hypophyseal portal system (Knobil 1988).
+GnRH-I governs reproductive functions by regulating the synthesis, glycosylation, and release of LH (luteinizing hormone) and FSH (follicle stimulating hormone) in anterior pituitary gonadotrophs, leading to stimulation of gonadal steroidogenesis gametogenesis (Millar et al. 2004).
+GnRH-I binds with high affinity to gonadotropin-releasing hormone receptor (GnRHR), a plasma membrane receptor that belongs to the rhodopsin-like family of seven transmembrane domain receptors (Reinhart et al. 1992).
+The activated GnRHR-I couples to the pertussis toxin-insensitive $G{q/11}$ proteins that stimulate phospholipase Cβ, an enzyme responsible for the generation of inositol-1,4,5trisphosphate (IP3) and diacyglycerol, and for the IP3dependent oscillatory elevations in cytosolic free calcium concentrations ([Ca2+]i) (Hille et al. 1994, Stojilkovic et al. 1994).
+The GnRHR-I also couples to the cholera toxin-sensitive G_s and/or pertussis toxin-sensitive G{i/o} proteins, depending on the cell type expressing GnRHR-I and duration of agonist application (Krsmanovic et al. 2003).
 The functional significance of modulation of adenylyl cyclase activity by GnRHR-I in pituitary gonadotrophs has not been studied.

-Other forms of GnRHs are also present in individual species of most vertebrates; 16 structural variants or GnRH ligands have been isolated so far (King and Millar, 1992; Parhar, 2002; Somoza et al., 2002).
-They are all decapeptides sharing identical residues at 1, 4, 9, and 10 positions.
-Among these GnRHs, a form originally isolated from chicken brain (chicken GnRH, here termed GnRH-II) was found to be the most ubiquitous GnRH peptide with unknown function, commonly present in all vertebrates from fish to human (Somoza et al., 2002).
+Other forms of GnRHs are also present in

+individual species of most vertebrates; 16 structural variants or GnRH ligands have been isolated so far (King and Millar 1992, Parhar 2002, Somoza et al. 2002).
+All decapeptides are sharing identical residues at 1, 4, 9, and 10 positions.
+Among these GnRHs, a form originally isolated from chicken brain (chicken GnRH, here termed GnRH-II) was found to be the most ubiquitous GnRH peptide with unknown function, commonly present in all vertebrates from fish to human (Somoza et al. 2002).
 The GnRH-I (pGlu-His-Trp-Ser-Tyr-Gly-Leu-Arg-Pro-Gly-NH2) and GnRH-II (pGlu-His-Trp-Ser-His-Gly-Trp-Tyr-Pro-Gly-NH2) peptides differ in three amino acids.
-GnRH-II is expressed in several regions of the central and peripheral nervous systems and in non-neural tissues (White et al., 1998), indicating that it might act as a neuromodulator, in addition to possible roles in control of reproductive function (Millar, 2003).
-Both GnRH-I and GnRH-II peptides stimulate steroidogenesis, inhibit cell proliferation, and may play a role in ovarian tumor growth (Kang et al., 2003).
-In the human pituitary stalk and the mouse median eminence, GnRH-II is present together with GnRH-I, as well as in the pituitary tissues of several teleost fish (Millar, 2003).
-The GnRHs are not co-localized in the same cells and it has been hypothesized that these peptides may differentially regulate LH and FSH secretion and exert their effects simultaneously (Yu et al., 1997; Bosma et al., 2000; Yu et al., 2000).
+GnRH-II is expressed in several regions of the central and peripheral nervous systems and in non-neural tissues (White et al. 1998), indicating that it might act as a neuromodulator, in addition to possible roles in the control of reproductive function (Millar 2003).
+Both GnRH-I and GnRH-II peptides stimulate steroidogenesis, inhibit cell proliferation, and may play a role in ovarian tumor growth (Kang et al. 2003).
+In the human pituitary stalk and the mouse median eminence, GnRH-II is present together with GnRH-I, as well as in the pituitary tissues of several teleost fish (Millar 2003).
+The GnRHs are not co-localized in the same cells and it has been hypothesized that these peptides may differentially regulate LH and FSH secretion and exert their effects simultaneously (Yu et al. 1997, Bosma et al. 2000, Yu et al. 2000).